-Moravian’s plans will be aligned and consistent with local orders and ordinances of the City of Bethlehem and Northampton County, as well as the State of Pennsylvania’s Process to Reopen Pennsylvania, and they will follow recommendations from the federal government, Centers for Disease Control and Prevention (CDC), and the Pennsylvania Department of Health.
+Moravian’s plans will be aligned and consistent with local orders and ordinances of the City of Bethlehem and Northampton County, and they will follow recommendations from the federal government, Centers for Disease Control and Prevention (CDC), and the Pennsylvania Department of Health.

 As the COVID-19 pandemic evolves guidance from public health authorities and CDC are likely to change.
-The College will continue to follow the most up to date information on maintaining workplace safety.
+The University will continue to follow the most up-to-date information on maintaining workplace safety.
 We will work with students to address all concerns for the most equitable educational experience possible.
-Any student with questions or who needs additional assistance is encouraged to contact the Accessibility Services Center by emailing firstname.lastname@example.org or calling (610) 861-1401.
+Any student with questions or who needs additional assistance is encouraged to contact the Accessibility Services Center by emailing email@example.com or calling (610) 861-1401.
 Similarly, our employees expect and deserve the safest work environment.
-Employees needing additional assistance are encouraged to contact Human Resources at email@example.com.
+Employees needing additional assistance are encouraged to contact Human Resources at firstname.lastname@example.org.

 Our knowledge and understanding of the COVID-19 virus continue to evolve, and our policies and plans will be updated as more information becomes available.